jhellerstein/hydro/docs/docs/hydro/locations/clusters.md

 ```

 ## Networking
 When sending a live collection from a cluster to another location, **each** member of the cluster will send its local collection.
 On the receiver side, these collections will be joined together into a single stream of `(ID, Data)` tuples where the ID uniquely identifies which member of the cluster the data came from.
-For example, we can send a stream from the worker cluster to another process using the `send_bincode` method:
+For example, you can send a stream from the worker cluster to another process using the `send_bincode` method:

 ```rust
 # use hydro_lang::*;